Tidal disruption event rates across cosmic time: forecasts for LSST, Roman, and JWST and their constraints on the supermassive black hole mass function: Discussion

 It has been shown \citep{Mummery2024} that the late-time UV/optical plateau is well-correlated with SMBH mass.
 Fitting a compact accretion disk to this late time UV emission combined with X-ray observations is shown to find the SMBH mass most consistent with other mass-scaling relations ($M_{\bullet}-\sigma$ and $M_\bullet-M_{\star}$) \citep{Guolo2025}.
-This late time plateau is therefore incredibly powerful at discerning SMBH mass, with scatter due only to stellar mass and viewing angle \citep{Mummery2025}.
+This late time plateau is therefore incredibly powerful at discerning SMBH mass, with scatter in this model driven by the assumed distribution for remaining free parameters of the model: inclination, spin, initial disk mass (or stellar mass) and radius, penetration factor and effective viscosity, all of which are subdominant \citep[see Figure 6 of][]{Mummery2024} with respect to $M_\bullet$.
 However, the dependence on late time plateau means that observations are reliant on emission that is $10-100\times$ fainter than the peak emission of the TDE.
 Given smaller samples such as the ZTF TDE sample, it is reasonable to systematically follow up TDEs with late time deep UV/optical imaging and measure the plateau.
 However, this follow-up is infeasible given the potentially thousands of TDEs discovered every year by LSST; LSST will only serendipitously observe the brightest of these plateaus.
 This reduces the total volume of SMBHs probed by TDEs by 2 to 3 orders of magnitude.
 Therefore, although less precise in individual measurements, analysis of the redshift distribution of the populations of TDEs in upcoming surveys will offer a much larger volume within which we can study the masses of SMBHs.